Funding opportunity

 Proposals over £30,000 (full economic costing)

-Proposals will be subject to two specialist peer reviews by members of AHRC’s Peer Review College, followed by a response from the principal investigator.
-The proposal, reviews, and the principal investigator response will be moderated by a review panel who will make funding recommendations to AHRC.
+Proposals will be subject to two specialist peer reviews by members of AHRC’s Peer Review College, followed by a response from the project lead.
+The proposal, reviews, and the project lead response will be moderated by a review panel who will make funding recommendations to us.

 We aim to complete the assessment process within 14 to 16 weeks.
 The earliest start date for the project should be no earlier than five months and no later than nine months after submission.